-Brand Obama played its first gig in The Big Room tonight.
-We join what we think is the growing consensus: it was oddly vapid, vague, passive and timid.
-We expected something similar but still surprised at its suckitude.
+Brand Obama played his first gig in The Big Room tonight.
+We join what we think is the growing consensus: oddly vapid, vague, passive and timid.
+We expected something similar but still, its suckitude.
 Bono et al. probably liked it.

-And tonight they saw weakness and rudderless detachment.
-Why didn’t they just put a cardigan on Obama, too?
+And tonight?
+They saw weakness and rudderless detachment.
+Why didn’t Obama wear a cardigan, too?